Basil-Saad/openplc-ladder-logic-exercises/README.md

 ---

 # 📄 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.
+Licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.